dokku/docker-container-healthchecker/README.md

 ### File Format

-Healthchecks are defined within a json file and have the following properties:
+Healthchecks are defined within a json file and have the following properties (the respective scheduler properties are also noted for comparison):

 | field        | default                          | description                                    | scheduler aliases (kubernetes, nomad) |
 |--------------|----------------------------------|------------------------------------------------|---------------------------------------|